-D6.
+D4.
 Previous Systematic Reviews and Technology Assessments

-We identified one published health technology assessment (HTA) conducted by the Canadian Agency for Drugs and Technologies in Health (CADTH) and one previously conducted systematic literature review and meta-analysis evaluating the efficacy and safety of intravenous edaravone.
+We identified one published health technology assessment (HTA) conducted by CADTH and one previously conducted systematic literature review and meta-analysis evaluating the efficacy and safety of intravenous edaravone.
 Both are briefly summarized below.